bwalshe/advent-2023/README.md

 annoying that something like this is not part of the standard set of Haskell packages, but at least it is less confusing than the `String` situation. ¯\\\_(ツ)_/¯

+### Day 5
+This is the day that broke me.
+The initial task was quite straightforward - compose a list of mapping functions together, apply the composed function to a list of numbers and find the lowest result.
+The second task was the same, except now there were billions of input numbers, so mapping and then sorting the results was not feasible.
+I actually had a good idea of how to solve the problem, but my lack of Haskell experience got the better of me here.

+The basic idea is that a `Mapping` consists of a set of intervals and translation amounts.
+If you had a single mapping and a very long list of numbers, and you wanted to find which number in that list mapped to the lowest result, you should only look in the interval that maps down to the lowest values.
+On top of this, while mappings are not monotonic _over all_, within each interval they *are* monotonic - meaning that you only need to find the lowest input value in the lowest interval.
+As the inputs are already sorted, this means that no sorting is needed at all.

+If you have two `Mapping`s, `m1` and `m2`, then you could combine them to form `m3` with a new set of intervals and translation amounts where `m3(x) == m2(m1(x))`.
+The `Mapping`s form a Monoid, and a list of mappings can be squashed down using `mconcat`.
+This means that the solution to task 2 is to first combine all the mappings, find the interval that maps to the lowest output interval, and then scan through for the first input that is inside that interval.

+Where I went wrong is that I didn't know about `mconcat`, or at least I didn't know exactly which of `mconcat`, `concat`, `sequence`, or any number of other higher order functions I should be using.
+This meant I was writing a lot more code than I needed, doing things at a lower level of abstraction.
+The method of combining two mappings is a bit tricky, and more code means more chances to make mistakes.

+Long story short, I gave up in frustration here.
+About a week later (I think), I came back and fixed things up, but this "day" was a slog.

+### Day 6
+This was more of a maths puzzle than a coding task.
+The only issue worth mentioning here was that I did spend a bit of time scratching my head trying to understand how Haskell deals with converting floating point values to/from integer values.

+### Day 7
+This day's tasks involved scoring hands of a card game.
+This is one of those tasks that are very straightforward when your language has build-in pattern matching.

+### Day 8
+After two fairly easy days, here was another one that damn near killed me.
+Not really because the task itself was difficult, but because of how I approached it.

+Today's task was to navigate from one point in a graph to another, and count the number of steps.
+I decided that I really, really, really wanted to solve this using the `State` monad, as this is a thing I had been trying to understand for a while, but could never quite grasp, and this looked like a problem that could be solved using state.

+Long, long story short: I went off and read a book chapter about how the `State` monad works.
+I did some practice exercises to make sure I really understood what was going on.
+Then I came back to the AoC problem and tried applying what I had learned.
+I spend quite a bit of time trying to force the State monad (actually an [RWST](https://hackage.haskell.org/package/mtl-2.3.1/docs/Control-Monad-RWS-Strict.html) to be precise) into my solution, but in the end I gave up and just used a regular function with a very ugly signature to hold all the state as normal arguments.
+Oh, well.